-In working with outsource manufacturing in China, our international manufacturing lawyers often advocate drafting contracts that make clear the foreign product buyer owns the product molds.
-To accomplish this, our China manufacturing lawyers concentrate on two issues when drafting mold provisions that are part of a larger contract (such as a manufacturing agreement or a product development agreement) or that essentially stand alone as part of a mold ownership contract.
+In working with outsource manufacturing in China, our international manufacturing lawyers typically advocate drafting contracts that make clear the foreign product buyer owns the product molds.
+To accomplish this with China, our China manufacturing lawyers concentrate on two issues when drafting mold provisions that are part of a larger contract (such as a manufacturing agreement or a product development agreement) or that essentially stand alone as part of a mold ownership contract.

 First, we want to make clear the Chinese factory can use the molds only for producing our client’s product and not for producing for any other party.
-Second, we want it clear that when our client chooses to move its production to a different factory, it will have the right to take possession of the molds and transport them to the new manufacturing location.
+Second, we want it clear that when our client chooses to move its production to a different factory, within or outside oChina, it will have the right to take possession of the molds and transport them to the new manufacturing location.
 Negotiation of these terms is usually quite difficult, since the Chinese manufacturer has a strong incentive to hold molds “hostage” so as to prevent the foreign buyer from moving its manufacturing to a new factory.
-The only way to succeed is with a stand alone mold ownership agreement or well-crafted mold ownership provisions inserted into a written manufacturing agreement.
+The best way to prevent mold moving problems is to have a stand alone mold ownership agreement or well-crafted mold ownership provisions inserted into a written manufacturing agreement.

 As manufacturing in China has become more complex, molds for products have become correspondingly more complex as well.
 In many cases, the mold embodies most or all of the intellectual property in the product.
 I can give two examples.
 First, in some products, the interior mechanism is based entirely on open source hardware.
 The external enclosure surrounding the mechanism is therefore the primary protectable IP for the product.
 The IP resides entirely in the molds used to manufacture the product case.
 The”look and feel” of the enclosure then becomes the identity of the product, and If that “look and feel” is not protected, the foreign designer owns nothing at all in the IP of the product.
 Without the IP in the molds protected, Chinese factories can freely copy the product.